MONNK-CODE/GPA-CALCULATOR/README.md

 ## Note on Development

-This project was created with the help of AI to accelerate the development process.
-AI provided assistance in generating the code, debugging, and structuring the application.
+This project was created with the help of AI to accelerate the development process.The entire bootstrap UI was done by AI, AI provided assistance in generating the code, debugging, and structuring the application.
 However, the design choices, problem-solving approach, and implementation reflect my personal initiative and goals.

 ## Future Improvements